oddcamp/frontend-manual/README.md

 #### Suggestions

-* When using libraries in production, try to only require/import the pieces you need — e.g. if you're using Foundation's grid, only add Foundation's core, its grid component and any dependencies it may have;
+* When using libraries in production, try to only require/import the pieces you need — e.g. if you're using Foundation's grid, only add Foundation's core, its grid component, and any dependencies it may have;
 * When adding a library as a dependency, you should specify a version, to prevent builds from breaking with future updates;

 **[🚡 back to top](#table-of-contents)**